platformsh/platformsh-docs/docs/src/languages/php/_index.md

 Common functions to disable include:

-* `create_function` - It has been replaced by anonymous functions and has no useful purpose since PHP 5.3 and should not be used, ever.
+* `create_function`: It has been replaced by anonymous functions and has no useful purpose since PHP 5.3 and should not be used, ever.
-* `exec,passthru,shell_exec,system,proc_open,popen` - These functions all allow a PHP script to run a bash shell command.
+* `exec`, `passthru`, `shell_exec`, `system`, `proc_open`, `popen`: These functions all allow a PHP script to run a bash shell command.
 That is rarely used by web applications, although build scripts may need them.
-* `pcntl_exec,pcntl_fork,pcntl_setpriority` - The `pcntl_*` functions (including those not listed here) are responsible for process management.
+* `pcntl_exec`, `pcntl_fork`, `pcntl_setpriority`: The `pcntl_*` functions (including those not listed here) are responsible for process management.
 Most of them will cause a fatal error if used within a web request.
 Cron tasks or workers may make use of them.
 Most are safe to disable unless you know that you are using them.
-* `curl_exec,curl_multi_exec` - These functions allow a PHP script to make arbitrary HTTP requests.
+* `curl_exec`, `curl_multi_exec`: These functions allow a PHP script to make arbitrary HTTP requests.
 Note that they are frequently used by other HTTP libraries such as Guzzle, in which case you should *not* disable them.
-* `show_source` - This function shows a syntax highlighted version of a named PHP source file.
+* `show_source`: This function shows a syntax highlighted version of a named PHP source file.
 That is rarely useful outside of development.

 Naturally if your application does make use of any of these functions, it will fail if you disable them.
 In that case, do not disable them.

 ### Default php.ini settings

-The default values for some frequently-modified `php.ini` settings are listed below.
+The default values <!-- TODO: check these --> for some frequently-modified `php.ini` settings are listed below.

 * **memory_limit=128M**
 * **post_max_size=64M**
 * **upload_max_filesize=64M**
 * **display_errors=On**

-    This value is on by default to ease setting up a project on Platform.sh.
-We strongly recommend providing a custom error handler in your application or setting this value to Off before you make your site live.
+    This value is on by default.
+Use a custom error handler in your application to track errors.
+Set this value to Off before you make your site live.
 * **zend.assertions=-1**

     Assertions are optimized out of existence and have no impact at runtime.
 You should have assertions set to `1` for your local development system.
 * **opcache.memory_consumption=64**

     This is the number of megabytes available for the opcache.
-Large applications with many files may want to increase this value.
+Increase this value for large applications with many files. <!-- TODO: add link to opcache -->
 * **opcache.validate_timestamps=On**

     The opcache will check for updated files on disk.
 This is necessary to support applications that generate compiled PHP code from user configuration.
-If you are certain your application does not do so then you can disable this setting for a small performance boost.
+If you are certain your application does not do so then you can disable this setting for a small performance boost. <!-- TODO: add link to opcache -->

 {{< note theme="warning" >}}
 We do not limit what you can put in your `php.ini` file, but many settings can break your application.
-This is a facility for advanced users.
 {{< /note >}}

 ## Foreign Function Interfaces (FFI)